I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "I hurt him.
 He just kept screaming and screaming and I hit him.
 I thought I killed him, so I went to Kimmie for help.
 She came back with me and he wasn't killed.
 He threw me out, so I followed Kimmie back here," Cali answered.

 "If he threw you out, why did he want you back?"
-Shego wondered aloud.
+Shego wondered aloud, rubbing her chin in thought.

 The cat-girl shrugged.
 "I dunno.
-Shrimp now?" she pleaded with big, begging golden eyes.
+Shrimp now?" she pled with big, begging golden eyes.

 "Not yet, kitty.
 When the hell did Dementor start making cat-girls?
 I mean, mutant giant animals, yeah, but crazy cat-girls that turn back into cats?"
 Shego said, shaking her head.
 It did not make any sense.

-"Um…he didn't make me.
-The first alpha was a nice lady, but then I made her angry and she started yelling and she threw me out too," Cali reported with a pout.
-She shivered, recalling how once warm, loving arms had held her only for those same arms to force her out into the snow.
+"Um… he didn't make me.
+The first alpha was a nice lady, but then I made her angry and she started yelling and she threw me out, too," Cali reported with a pout.
+She shivered, recalling how once warm, loving arms had held her only for those same arms to force her out into the freezing snow.

 "That sounds like one of her deals.
 But, why did she throw you out?
 In fact, why did she make a cat-girl?"
 Shego asked, trying to wrap her head around everything.